When can I afford to retire?

 Workplace or personal pension where you build up your own pension pot

-If you take money out of your pot before you retire, you’ll have less available to provide yourself with an income in retirement.
+Under new flexible rules introduced from April 2015, you can start taking cash from your pot from age 55.
+However if you take money out of your pot before you retire, you’ll have less available to provide yourself with an income in retirement.

 You might have other sources of income in retirement.